 Dizziness, characterized by lightheadedness and unsteadiness, often accompanies nausea and vomiting.
 It can result from any of these factors, from simple motion sickness to migraine headaches, reduced blood flow, or side effects from certain medications.

 The ear structure sends information to the brain, enabling the body to sense motion and position.
 Disorders in these structures can cause sudden dizziness and nausea, sometimes causing decreased hearing and a ringing sound in the ear.
+Some individuals may also feel dizzy when they lay down, which is commonly linked to inner ear balance issues such as positional vertigo.

 According to a research, migraine affects 1 out of every 6 Americans and it is one of the most prevailing causes of dizziness.
 People with migraine often feel nauseous and dizzy out of nowhere, sometimes with sensitivity to light or sound.
 This can last from minutes to several hours.
+In some cases, dizziness, headache, and fainting are symptoms of more complex neurological conditions that should be evaluated by a healthcare provider.

 Medications used to lower your blood pressure might make you feel dizzy and nauseated if they lower your blood pressure too much.

+Symptoms may range from mild episodes to constant dizzy spells and lightheadedness, depending on the underlying cause.
 Experiencing persistent or sudden dizziness and vomiting might be a matter of concern.
 Dizziness and vomiting symptoms may include the following sensations:

 A false sense of motion or spinning of you or your surroundings, often linked to vertigo vomiting if severe.
 The symptoms usually go on their own, however, see a doctor if this symptom is severe or prolonged.